HovKlan-DH/HovText/README.md

 ![Settings](http://hovtext.com/documentation/pics/General1.jpg)

+## Capabilities

+* Remove test formatting when copying text to the clipboard
+* Clipboard manager that will remember all copied texts or pictures

 ## Documentation

 The full documentation for how to use this application is available on the HovText home page, https://hovtext.com/documentation/